3Dgraf64/Klippventurer-extruder/README.md

 The hardware and assembly is essentially the same as Voron’s: https://github.com/VoronDesign/Voron-Afterburner/blob/afterburner/Manual/Afterburner.pdf The main differences are the attachment of the legs and an ECAS coupler.

+Config:
+You'll have to modify your
+rotation_distance: 39.461375 and
+gear_ratio: 50:10